Master of Arts in Arts Administration

 • Official transcripts from all colleges and universities attended.
 Please read our full transcript policy for more information.

-• For any degree completed at a non-US institution, transcripts must be submitted for an internal credential review.
+• For any degree completed at a non-U.S. institution, transcripts must be submitted for an internal credential review.
 Read the following for instructions on how to submit your transcripts for review.

 • If English is not your native language, and you are not from an exempt country, you must demonstrate English proficiency.